 What is more, even if the GHM guaranteed consistent interpretations, this would not be equivalent to a guarantee of their accuracy.
 Further, since the Bible does not itself list the essentials of christian doctrine, even if the GHM did guarantee accuracy, it could only succeed in making a list of true doctrines – not distinguish which were essential.

-Since the rest of Geisler’s method could not guarantee consistent results (see original post), it seems there is little help for it.
+Moreover, since the rest of Geisler’s method could not guarantee consistent results (see HERE), it seems there is little help for it.
 Given the fact that Geisler has a reputation for categorizing interpretive differences as equivalent to (or leading to) denials of essential doctrines, this is a major problem for those who follow his thinking.